Who the heck does use native ads for real estate? Isn’t this an obsolete marketing method?

 The first thing to note is that startups and Fortune 500s are allocating more and more budgets to non-disruptive ad campaigns.

-Digital video ad spending has been rising faster than the display one and this is something to take into consideration also for native advertising.
+Digital video ad spending has been rising faster than display ads.
+This is something to take into consideration also for native advertising.

-Because according to this business insider article, digital video ad revenue will rise by a compound annual growth rate of 21.9%.
+Because according to this article, digital video ad revenue will rise by a compound annual growth rate of 26.6%.

-So, how do native ad platforms actually work and which are out there that you can start using today?
+So, how do native ad platforms work, and which are out there that you can use today?

 Native ad platforms are basically in the traffic arbitrage business.

-What this means is that the platforms acquire different large publishing sites as clients, such as large news websites, large blogs, etc. and offer them a certain rate (usually on a pay per click basis) to include and blend in the publisher’s usual content the advertiser clients’ “sponsored” content (in this case, your native ad).
+They offer them a certain rate (usually on a pay-per-click basis) to include and blend in the publisher’s usual content with the advertiser clients’ “sponsored” content (in this case, your native ad).

-Not all publishers are permitted to be part of a native ad platform because certain minimum traffic requirements per month need to be met.
+Not all publishers are permitted to be part of a native ad platform because specific monthly minimum traffic requirements need to be met.

-On Taboola, you can run traffic with prices between $0.02 and $0.10 per click, depending on the click-through rate you achieve.
+On Taboola, you can run traffic with prices between $0.02 and $0.10 per click, depending on your click-through rate.